wwilla7/dPol_plugin/README.rst

 ------------

 * openff-interchange
-    | Because there are two parameter handlers in one collection, we use a slightly modified version os interchange until the new feature gets an official support. `Reference <https://github.com/openforcefield/openff-interchange/pull/648>`_
+    | Because there are two parameter handlers in one collection, we use a slightly modified version of interchange until the new feature gets an official support. `Reference <https://github.com/openforcefield/openff-interchange/pull/648>`_

 .. code-block:: sh